By David B Werner

 because some of the potential authors shared the misgivings expressed in this article).

 One of David Werner's earliest and most influential papers: THE VILLAGE HEALTH WORKER -- LACKEY OR LIBERATOR?
 First published in May, 1977.

 UPDATE ON THE POLITICS OF HEALTH IN MEXICO'S SIERRA MADRE, brief situational analysis by David Werner for a booklet by the International People's Health Council, November, 2002

 COMMUNICATIONS AS IF PROPLE MATTERED: Adapting health promotion and social action to the global imbalances of the 21st Century, (in PDF format).
 Background Paper #5, for the People's Health Assembly, December, 2002.

-WHAT WE LEARNED FROM MARIA ..This article from "Newsletter from the Sierra Madre" # 10, April, 1975, has becoome one of the classics of health care literature.The story, which tells the events leading up to the tragic death a distressed village woman in Mexico, shows the importance of cultural sensitivity, and of taking the concerns of the ailing person seriously.
-The tragedy of Maria helped a lot of us rethink our approach to health care and to become not only better health workers but more humble and caring human beings.
+WHAT WE LEARNED FROM MARIA ..This article from "Newsletter from the Sierra Madre" # 10, April, 1975, has become one of the classics of health care literature.The story, which tells the events leading up to the tragic death a distressed village woman in Mexico, shows the importance of cultural sensitivity, and of taking the concerns of the ailing person seriously.
+The tragedy of María helped many of us rethink our approach to health care and become not only better health workers, but more humble and caring human beings.

 PUSHING DRUGS IN A FREE MARKET ECONOMY: What the pharmaceutical, tobacco, and narcotics trade have in common Keynote address for AMSA's 43rd Annual Convention: "A Prescription for Action: Use, Misuse & Abuse of Drugs" Miami, Florida, March 25-28, 1993.